 Externships: Information for Student Participants

-For full externship descriptions and application information click here to log into the Tunnel.
+Full descriptions and application information for the December 2014 externship program will be available on the Tunnel beginning on August 18.
+More externships will be added to the Tunnel up until Monday September 10.
+To see the full externship descriptions, click here to log into the Tunnel.
 On your student home page in the Tunnel, click on the "Carleton Exclusive Externship" link on the right side, and you'll see a list of all the externships.

 Carleton’s Externship program connects students with alumni for a 1-4 week career exploration experience, which usually includes a focus project, shadowing options, and networking.
-Externships may include a homestay with the host, but students can also find lodging elsewhere.
+Externships may include a homestay with the externship host, but this is not required.

 - Background/General Information